 Defenses To A DWI Based On Actual Physical Control In Texas

-Before diving into the defenses, it’s essential to understand what the law means by “operating” a motor vehicle.
-According to Texas Statutes Section 49.04, an individual commits a DWI offense by being intoxicated while “operating” a vehicle in a public place.
-The term ‘operate’ is further defined as “to drive or be in actual physical control” of a motor vehicle.
+One element that can be particularly complicated is the concept of “actual physical control” of a vehicle.
+According to Section 49.04, an individual commits a DWI offense by being intoxicated while “operating” a vehicle in a public place.
+The term ‘operate’ is defined as “to drive or be in actual physical control” of a motor vehicle.

 Lack Of Intent To Operate

 One defense could focus on demonstrating a lack of intent to operate the vehicle while intoxicated.
 For example, if an individual was sitting in a parked car waiting for a sober driver to arrive, they may argue they had no intention of driving the car themselves.
+The court in a DWI case will consider factors such as the vehicle’s location, whether the engine was running, and the individual’s proximity to the driver’s seat.

 Temporary Control For Safety